slipx06/sunsynk-power-flow-card/docs/contribute/docs.rst

 To add new pages, add a new file in the appropriate directory, and then add a reference to the ``toc.rst`` file under the correct heading.

+You can test the pages added by running the command ``yarn run docs-test``